Wants to Meet Up

 Join Couchsurfing to see Mei’s full profile.
 It’s free!

-I'm quite a genuine person and try to present myself accurately without giving false impressions.
-The people I enjoy best do the same, and though I try actively to hit it off with anybody, I have few close friends.
+I'm a genuine person and it's always my aim to present my intentions accurately.
+The people I enjoy best do the same.
 I like to be clear in my communication and intentions since this seems to avoid the most harmful feelings, and the wiser and more organized I get, the more direct I become.
+I have few close friends, though I try actively to hit it off with lots of people.

-I wasted most of my life being to scared and shy to explore and try new things.
+I wasted the first years of my life being to scared and shy to explore and try new things.
 I'm still grounded in many ways, but also embrace trying new things often.
-New things I've tried in the past few years: harvesting grapes in Italy, yoga, capoeira, belly dance, eating chicken brain, boiling a lobster, snowshoeing
+New things I've tried in the past few years: harvesting grapes in Italy, yoga, belly dance, eating chicken brain and iguana, snowshoeing!

 If we're going out to lunch I won't be staring at my phone the entire time.
 When someone leaves a dirty dish in the sink I wash it instead of bitching about it.
-When I'm very happy I may sing and dance with you in public, but you can't force me to if I don't want to.
+When I'm very happy I may sing and dance with you in public, but you can't force me to act a certain way if I'm not feeling it.
 I'm continually trying to embrace change - don't fight it, more will always come!
-Letting go has become easier through the years, but there's still much improvement to be made.
+Letting go has become easier through the years, but there's always improvement to be made.

 Simply said, seldom done: Think of what you want to do before you die, and set about trying to do it.